khanmustaaq/Formula-1-2024-Season-Analysis/README.md

 ## Key Functions and Analyses
 - `get_driver_standings()`: Fetches and aggregates driver standings (points and positions) for each race round.
-- `get_quali_battles()`: Compares qualifying positions between teammates for each race, analyzing performance gaps and consistency within teams.
-- `get_track_specific_strengths()`: Identifies drivers’ and teams’ performance strengths on specific tracks, based on race and qualifying results.
 - Teammate battles: Compares qualifying and race finish positions for drivers within the same team (e.g., Red Bull, Ferrari, Mercedes, etc.).
 - Lap performance and tire strategies: Analyzes top 3 finishers per race for consistent lap times, pit stop patterns, and tire compound usage.
-- Pole Lap Comparison: Detailed analysis of the pole lap for the top 2 drivers in each round, comparing speed, throttle, time delta, and sector-wise performance to determine competitive advantages.
+- Pole Lap Comparison: Detailed sector-wise analysis of the pole lap for the top 2 drivers in each qualifying session, comparing speed, throttle, time delta, and performance in each minisector (21 per track) to determine competitive advantages.

 ## Key Findings
 ### Lap Performance and Tire Strategies (Top 3 Finishers)